petermr/tigr2ess/program/epmc.md

 * **false positives FP**.
 Getting material we didn't want.
 * **false negatives FN**.
 Not getting material we wanted.

 **We can't make any formal estimate of the number of negatives**.
 We much keep our brains open and always ask "could we have missed something?" and try to create another query.

+## limitations of text-based search

+Text indexing is powerful for precise concepts - and plant science has many good examples.
+Scientists tend to use formal language and this helps a lot.
+But many concepts are not easily expressed in text and are not covered here.
+Among these are:

+* chemical structures.
+There are a near-infinite number of names for a natural product and text searching fails.
+(The document can be indexed by substructure but not in this workshop).
+* numbers. we cannot search for "rainfall of 100 cm yr-1", "farms over 100 hectares", "small plants", etc as these terms will not occurr explicitly.
+* generality.
+The term "basil" is in common use (e.g. for cooking) and will include many variants.

+### synonyms, abbreviations and common names
+Many object have synonyms and nlless we know them we can't search for them.
+In our example of "Holy basil" we find:
+* *Ocimum sanctum*
+* *O. sanctum*
+* *Ocimum tenuiflorum*
+* Holy basil.
+* Thai basil
+* Tulsi

+Natural Language Processors (NLP) can help by analysing large numbers of document, but here we use lists of synonyms, especially:

+* EuropePMC (in chemicals, species and disease but not universal).
+* Wikipedia/Wikidata

 ## Exercises

 ** The main theme of the tutorial will be searching for knowledge about *Ocimum sanctum* (Holy/Thai Basil).
 Searches and analyses can be adapted for crops, pests, etc.**